I served Paula Deen’s Southern cornbread dressing at my family’s Thanksgiving celebration several years ago.

 It’s delicious, rich, and creamy with a subtle sweetness.
 Plus, the unique flavor tastes great with other Thanksgiving staples.

-When it comes to Thanksgiving, turkey is of course the star of the feast.
-But in my household, so is this cornbread dressing.
+When it comes to Thanksgiving, turkey is, of course, the star of the feast.
+But in my house, so is this cornbread dressing.

-This moist, creamy, and hearty casserole is an excellent accompaniment to turkey.
+Moist, creamy, and hearty, this cornbread casserole is an excellent accompaniment to juicy turkey.

 Served with gravy and a dollop of sweet cranberry sauce, this is the epitome of all holiday sides.

 If you grew up in the South, I know you’ll love this recipe.
 And if not, let’s take a quick look at what cornbread dressing is!

 Dressing is baked outside the turkey, while the stuffing can either be cooked inside or out.

 It’s easy to remember the difference: stuffing is typically stuffed inside a bird, and dressing is not.

 But it’s also kind of a geographical thing.
 Southerners call it dressing, while up north, the word stuffing is used more often.

 No matter what you this classic Christmas side dish, it’s a must-have at every holiday table.